CCastelltort/recipe-management-system/README.md

 ## 📁 Project Structure

-recipe-management-system/
-├── database/
-│ ├── schema.sql # SQL commands to create all tables
+- `schema.sql`: Contains all SQL commands to create the database.
-│ └── populate_data.sql # SQL commands to populate tables with initial data
+- `populate_data.sql`: SQL commands to populate tables with initial data.
-├── frontend/
-│ └── front-end.py # CLI tool for interacting with the database
+- `front-end.py`: Python script with an interactive CLI for querying and modifying the database.

 ---